Professor Sciubba′s CV

-Each semester I teach the introductory course to the International Studies major, IS100, and courses that contribute to both the International Studies curriculum and to the Environmental Studies program (http://www.rhodes.edu/ess).
+I teach a mix of introductory and upper-level courses for both the International Studies department and the Environmental Studies program (http://www.rhodes.edu/ess).
 In Intro to International Relations, we explore the forces that shaped the world students were born into and what changes over the last couple of decades shaped the world we live in today.
 My Global Ecopolitics course explores how environmental issues, population trends, disease, technology, and globalization create solutions and problems for traditional questions of international relations—like war and peace, sovereignty, development, and power—and raise new areas of inquiry.
 I also offer a companion comparative version that examines the politics of the environment within nation-states, asking how different countries and communities end up with different approaches to the same environmental and population problems.
-In my population and national security course, students gain an understanding of population trends, their security implications, and their connections to issues such as development and the environment.
+In my Population and National Security course, students gain an understanding of population trends, their security implications, and their connections to issues such as development and the environment.

 Finally, I have published on the political-economy implications of population aging.
 My dissertation, "The Politics of Population Aging in Germany, Italy, and Japan," argued that fears of gerontocracy from population aging ignore two important factors: the particularities of political institutions and the politics of aging surrounding labor issues.
 I published a synopsis of this project in Generational Politics and Policies: Comparative Studies of Ageing Postindustrial Democracies, edited by Pieter Vanhuysse (European Centre, Vienna) and Achim Goerres (University of Cologne).
 I plan to expand this project to look at the influence of regime type on the politics of aging and have thus far traveled to Singapore, one of the most rapidly aging countries, to explore these issues.